openwisp/openwisp-controller/README.rst

 |              |   )                                                                                    |
 +--------------+----------------------------------------------------------------------------------------+

-Available update strategies.
-An update strategy is a subclass of a connector class which defines an ``update_config`` method which is in charge of updating the configuratio of the device.
+**Available update strategies**: An update strategy is a subclass of a connector class which defines an ``update_config`` method which is in charge of updating the configuratio of the device.